fenago/deep-learning-for-nlp/Lab Guides/chapter_13/Lab_8.md

 You could save the learned weights from the Embedding layer to file for later use in other models.
 You could also use this model generally to classify other documents that have the same kind vocabulary seen in the test dataset.
-Next, let's look at loading a pre-trained word embedding in Keras.
+Next, let’s look at loading a pre-trained word embedding in Keras.

 13.5